 Note: This module is designed to work only with aMiSTACX, and only with Magento Open Source.
 The module is not available for individual purchase, and is only available for use with designated aMiSTACX deployments.

+Newer stack deployments allow you to install Ramjet on initial deployment.
 Should you not see the Ramjet module in Magento’s admin dashboard after a fresh CloudFormation deployment, then follow these steps:

 From CLI for approved aMiSTACX stacks: